DogepartyXDP/Documentation/Developers/API.md

 ##Signing Transactions Before Broadcasting

-**Note:** Before v9.49.4, the counterparty server API provided an interface to Bitcoin Core's signing functionality through the `do_*`, `sign_tx` and `broadcast_tx` methods, which have all since been removed.
+**Note:** Before v9.49.4, the dogeparty server API provided an interface to Bitcoin Core's signing functionality through the `do_*`, `sign_tx` and `broadcast_tx` methods, which have all since been removed.

 All ``create_`` API calls return an *unsigned raw transaction serialization* as a hex-encoded string (i.e. the same format that ``bitcoind`` returns with its raw transaction API calls).
 This raw transaction's inputs may be validated and then must be signed (i.e. via Bitcoin Core, a 3rd party Bitcoin library like Bitcore, etc) and broadcast on the Bitcoin network.

 The process of signing and broadcasting a transaction, from start to finish, depends somewhat on the wallet software used.
-Below are examples of how one might use a wallet to sign and broadcast an unsigned Counterparty transaction *created* with this API.
+Below are examples of how one might use a wallet to sign and broadcast an unsigned Dogeparty transaction *created* with this API.

 **Bitcoin Core with Python**

 	#! /usr/bin/env python3

-	from counterpartylib.lib import util
+	from dogepartylib.lib import util
-	from counterpartylib.lib import config
+	from dogepartylib.lib import config
-	from counterpartylib.lib.backend import addrindex
+	from dogepartylib.lib.backend import addrindex

 	config.TESTNET =
 	config.RPC =
 	config.BACKEND_URL =
 	config.BACKEND_SSL_NO_VERIFY =

-	def counterparty_api(method, params):
+	def dogeparty_api(method, params):
 	    return util.api(method, params)

 	def bitcoin_api(method, params):